 We are involving poor and marginalised people in developing their own solutions, and working with them to bring about a fairer and sustainable world.

-Identifying global commodity supply chains with the potential to reduce producer poverty, and mobilising consumer support.
+Identification of global commodity supply chains with the potential to reduce producer poverty, and mobilising consumer support is crucial in order to support future populations.